Crayon vs Klue: A Comprehensive Comparison

 Pricing comparison

-None of the three platforms publish pricing, making direct cost comparison impossible without talking to sales.
-Here's what's publicly known.
+None of the three platforms publish pricing, making direct cost comparison difficult without a sales conversation.
+Here is what is publicly known.

 Crayon operates on a subscription model with pricing customized by number of competitors tracked, users, and features.
-There is no free trial or free plan; the only option is to request a demo.
+There is no free trial or free plan; the only entry point is requesting a demo.
+Third-party benchmarking from Vendr places typical mid-market contracts at $25,000-$40,000/year, with enterprise deployments over $100,000 ACV.
 Contracts auto-renew unless customers provide 60 days' notice.
 Scope overages incur additional fees.

 Klue also uses a subscription model with no published pricing and a sales-led, quote-only process.
+Vendr benchmarks place typical mid-market contracts at $20,000-$40,000/year.
 Contracts default to annual terms with auto-renewal unless customers provide 90 days' written notice, an unusually long notice window.
 Klue may raise prices at renewal with 30 days' notice.
 The CI and win-loss products can be purchased separately.

-ZoomInfo uses a custom-quoted model based on seats and credits, with three product lines (Sales, Marketing, and standalone products like Chorus and Chat), each with multiple tiers.
-ZoomInfo offers two free entry points that neither Crayon nor Klue match: ZoomInfo Lite, a permanent free tier with access to the B2B database, 10 monthly export credits, and WebSights Lite; and a 7-day free trial with access to core features.
-Both require no credit card.
+ZoomInfo uses a consumption-based model: free to start with credits scaling by usage.
+ZoomInfo offers two free entry points that neither Crayon nor Klue match: ZoomInfo Lite, a permanent free tier with access to the B2B database and 10 monthly export credits; and a 7-day free trial with access to core features, no credit card required.
+Paid plans scale with seat count, feature access, and credit volume.
+See our 7-day free trial to evaluate the full platform before committing.

-The pricing question depends on what you're buying.
-Crayon and Klue are priced as specialized CI tools.
+The pricing question depends on what you are buying.
+Crayon and Klue are priced as standalone CI tools.
 ZoomInfo is priced as a GTM platform that includes competitive context as part of a broader intelligence offering.
 Organizations already using ZoomInfo for prospecting, intent data, or conversation intelligence may find that their existing investment already delivers competitive insights that would otherwise require a separate CI tool.

 Security and compliance